brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

       engine.step()  # update weights, no need for zero-ing
 ```

-Finally, we can launch our run with the `torchrun` launcher as shown previously, or with the launcher included in DeepSpeed as:
+Finally, we can launch our run with the `torchrun` launcher as before, or with the launcher included in DeepSpeed as:

 ```shell
 $ deepspeed --num_gpus=8 train.py --deepspeed --deepspeed_config ds_config.json